TALL KITCHEN CABINETS – hOW TO ADD CABINETS ABOVE KITCHEN CABINETS

 By saving some money on cabinetry, we were able to splurge on other things.
 Our kitchen is really a mix of high/low spending.
 We chose new quartz counters and stainless steel appliances but made over the existing cabinets, as well as the table and chairs, and the chandelier over the table was a DIY project that we put together for under $25!

-The tall kitchen cabinets really do make the space look and feel bigger.
+We have a small kitchen and the taller cabinets really do make our kitchen look and feel bigger.
 You can see all the details of this kitchen makeover here and the updated flooring here.

 That is an amazing makeover.
 Love it.